MicrosoftDocs/azure-docs-powershell/azps-0.10.0/Az.Resources/New-AzADApplication.md

 //NewApplication" -Password $SecureStringPassword
 ```

-Creates a new azure active directory application and associates password credentials with it.
+Creates a new Microsoft Entra application and associates password credentials with it.

 ## PARAMETERS